wp-plugins/testimonial-rotator/readme.txt

 7. New Widget Options (version 1.3+)

 == Changelog ==

+= 1.3.5 =
+* Changed cycle2 to cycletwo as it was conflicting with other plugins

 = 1.3.4 =
 * Fixed small bug where some themes were adding extra spaces and breaking the rotator